 When considering mosquito control options, looking to the pest’s natural predators is not your best bet.
 Professional mosquito control will provide you with better results and the options are plenty.

 At Mosquito Squad we have three main forms of mosquito control for your yard.
-Our most popular service is the barrier spray, that reduces the area’s mosquito population by 85-90%.
-The spray is applied to foliage around your property and lasts for up to 21 days.
+Our most popular service is the barrier treatment, that reduces the area’s mosquito population by 85-90%.
+The mist is applied to foliage around your property and lasts for up to 21 days.

-If you would prefer an all-natural product, our barrier spray does come in an all-natural option.
+If you would prefer an all-natural product, our barrier treatment does come in an all-natural option.
 It acts as a repellent and isn’t as effective, reducing the population by 80%.
-Because the all-natural mosquito spray breaks down more quickly, it needs to be reapplied every 14 days.
+Because the all-natural mosquito mist breaks down more quickly, it needs to be reapplied every 14 days.

 Lastly, Mosquito Squad offers misting systems that can be installed on your property.
 The misting system emits small bursts of mosquito control at times of the day when mosquitoes are at their most active.